General things to know about EVE Online before beginning:

 - if unprepared, you can be tackledprevented from warping and destroyed anywhere in EVE. you usually won't be killed in High Security space, but you can be, for two reasons:

-- a suicide ganker decided to kill you, either on a whim or because they stand to make a profit from your wreck after losing their ship
+- a suicide ganker decided to kill you, either on a whim or because they could profit from your wreck after losing their ship(s)

-- to be unenticing to the profiteering suicide gankers, you should have about 1 thousand EHPEffective Hitpoints, i.e. [shield + armor + structure HP] x [combined average of each layer's resistance] for every 3 million ISK worth of stuff you have fitted to your ship and in its cargo
+- to be unenticing to the profiteering suicide gankers, you should have about 1 thousand EHPEffective Hitpoints, i.e. [shield + armor + structure HP] x [combined average of each layer's resistance] for every 3 million ISK worth of stuff you have fitted to your ship and in its holds/bays

 - check EHP in the fitting window (Alt + F, then click SIMULATE) or out-of game with pyfa (shown here). check the value of the fit & cargo with the Janice junk evaluator